 - 1. Review contract terms with your legal team. - 2.
 Fill out the application accompanying this RFP.
 The application must be returned as a Word document, or your proposal will be automatically rejected. - 3.
 Fill out the budget and timeline form accompanying this RFP.
 The Budget and Timeline form must be returned as an Excel spreadsheet, or your application will be automatically rejected. - 4.
-Send you application, budget and timeline form, a copy of your organization's W-9, and a copy of the team's CV to relink@cdafound.org.

-- 5. The submission deadline is November 1st, 2024 (23:59 Mountain Time). - 6.
+Send you application, budget and timeline form, a copy of your organization's W-9, and a copy of the team's CV to relink@cdafound.org. - 5.
+The submission deadline is November 1st, 2025 (23:59 Mountain Time). - 6.
 Any inquiries or questions (prior or post submission) should be sent to relink@cdafound.org. - 7.
 Failure to provide all the information requested in the application and budget form may result in the grant application being declined. - 8.
-Grant applications submitted in response to this Request for Proposal after the due date will be reviewed during the next grant cycle. - 9.
-All applicants will be notified of acceptance or decline by email on or before December 16th, 2024. - 10.
-Unsuccessful grant applications will be returned with feedback for improvements.
+Grant applications submitted in response to this Request for Proposal after the due date will not be reviewed. - All applicants will be notified of acceptance or decline by email on or before December 16th, 2025.

+10. Unsuccessful grant applications will be returned with feedback for improvements.
 They can be resubmitted in the next round.